Nathnaelc/cs162-test/session_11_data_normalization/README.md

 2. **Fitness Class Booking and Attendance Tracking**

 Make sure you understand what normal form your design corresponds to.
+Be able to give an example of how your design would need to change to move to a **lower** normal form.

 You can get the tools to write _all_ of the code, but you do need to ensure: